howerj/libforth/readme.md

 Some important deviations are:

-* immediate

-In most Forths the "immediate" word goes after a words definition instead of inside it like this:

-        : word ... ; immediate

-Instead this interpreter does it:

-        : word immediate ... ;

-This behavior will not be changed for the foreseeable future, although it is the biggest difference.
-This is due to how the internals of the interpreter work.

 * recursion and definition hiding

 A word can be called immediately before the terminating semi-colon has been